dotEthan/Recipeasy-backend/README.md

 ### What's Working

 It's spun up and working with passportjs for authorization.
+Full Authorization flow is now in place with Email Verification and Password Reset, along with validation of all incoming data and DB calls.

 ### What isn't working